Nic Petan: International play

 At the 2012 Ivan Hlinka Memorial Tournament, Petan helped Canada's under-18 team win the gold medal.
 During the 2013–14 season, he represented the WHL in the Subway Series, then played for Canada's under-20 team at the 2014 World Junior Ice Hockey Championships.
 He was invited back to represent Canada at the 2015 World Junior Ice Hockey Championships, where he was instrumental in Canada's gold medal win, including scoring a hat-trick against Slovakia in the semi-final.

 Personal life

-Petan was born on March 22, 1995 in Delta, British Columbia to mother Rosanna and father Franc.
+Petan was born on March 22, 1995, in Delta, British Columbia, to mother Rosanna and father Franc.
 Nic has an older brother who is also a hockey player, Alex.
-His father committed suicide on September 18, 2018.